MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/chunk-data/index.md

 Recently I had to work with a large client dataset of `100+` million rows and do quite some data cleaning and plumbing. :wrench: In order to prepare this dataset for running a parallel batch job.
 What it boiled down to in the end, was to create `chunks` of `1000` users in the batch job.

-In this post I'll share one nice way of doing so in `BigQuery` to reduce chunking and data export time from *hours* down to *minutes*!
+In this post, I'll share one nice way of doing so in `BigQuery` to reduce chunking and data export time from *hours* down to *minutes*!

 ## Chunking
 When processing data that contains a large number of records, processing each record *one-by-one* can be quite slow.
 Often data is also fetched from external sources such as an API.
 Whilst processing data in memory tends to be fast, there are natural memory limitations based on your compute instance.
-By *chunking* the data the processing of the job can be speed up **multifold**.
-A *chunk* is simple a grouped set of records according to some key and size e.g. chunks of `1000` users in each file.
+By *chunking* the data the processing of the job can be sped up **multifold**.
+A *chunk* is simply a grouped set of records according to some key and size e.g. chunks of `1000` users in each file.
 In order to fit everything in memory.

-## Chunking the "naive" pythonic way
+## Chunking the "naive" Pythonic way
 Let's say that you have a table called `transactions` with the schema below and `100` million transactions and `50` thousand unique users:
 {{< highlight json "linenos=inline, style=monokai" >}}
 [